svaksha/Julia.jl/Statistics.md

 + [Solving a Combination Lock Puzzle with JuMP + Julia](http://iaindunning.com/2013/combination-locks.html) and the [HackerNews thread](https://news.ycombinator.com/item?id=6425160).

 ### Optimization
-- [ampl.jl](https://github.com/dpo/ampl.jl) :: Julia interface to the AMPL Solver Library (ASL).
++ [ampl.jl](https://github.com/dpo/ampl.jl) :: Julia interface to the AMPL Solver Library (ASL).
++ [AMPLMathProgInterface.jl](https://github.com/mlubin/AMPLMathProgInterface.jl) :: Wrapper for MathProgBase.jl {see the `JuliaOpt` section below}.
-- [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl) :: An experimental, work-in-progress global optimization framework for Julia, supporting both multi- and single-objective optimization problems, focused on (meta-)heuristic/stochastic algorithms (DE, PSO, CMA-ES etc).
++ [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl) :: An experimental, work-in-progress global optimization framework for Julia, supporting both multi- and single-objective optimization problems, focused on (meta-)heuristic/stochastic algorithms (DE, PSO, CMA-ES etc).
 - [Convex.jl](https://github.com/cvxgrp/Convex.jl) :: a julia package for disciplined convex programming.
 - [CPLEX.jl](https://github.com/joehuchette/CPLEX.jl) :: The CPLEX.jl package provides an interface for using IBM's CPLEX Optimizer™ from the Julia language.
 You cannot use CPLEX.jl without having purchased and installed a copy of CPLEX Optimizer™ from IBM.
 This package is available free of charge and in no way replaces or alters any functionality of IBM's CPLEX Optimizer product.
 - [CUTEst.jl](https://github.com/lpoo/CUTEst.jl) :: Julia interface for CUTEst.